country-regions/country-region-selector/README.md

 ## Country-Region-Selector

-A common form feature is dynamic, connected country and region dropdowns, where the region field is updated to contain whatever regions (provinces / states / territories / counties etc.) are appropriate for the selected country.
-It's super easy to do this, but requires a lot of leg work tracking down the data and hooking it all up.
+A common feature you see in forms is a connected country and region dropdown, where the region field is updated to show the appropriate list of regions (provinces, states, etc) as the user selects a country.
+Although it's very to code this, it requires a lot of leg work tracking down the data and hooking it all up.
 This script lets you easily add this feature to your form without having to write any code.

 It comes in two flavours, both about **60KB**.
 - [standalone script](https://github.com/benkeen/country-region-selector/tree/master/dist/crs.min.js) (no dependencies, just plain JS)
 - a [jQuery-dependent version](https://github.com/benkeen/country-region-selector/tree/master/dist/jquery.crs.min.js) (ever-so slightly smaller)

 The reason the files are so large is that they contain all the country and region strings.
+If you know you're only going to need a small subset of all countries, you can generate a custom build containing only that info.
+That will substantially reduce the file size.
+See the Custom Builds section at the bottom of this page.

 ### Features